 Theology: Lutheran doctrine and practice of church and ministry (AOS), with special interest in Bonhoeffer, apologetics and the problem of evil (AOI)

-For the my academic credentials, academic and ministerial experience, and for personal recommendations please see my LinkedIn profile at http://www.linkedin.com/profile/view?id=97814520&trk=tab_pro.
+For my academic credentials, academic and ministerial experience, and for personal recommendations please see Meet Your Host on this site, or my LinkedIn profile at http://www.linkedin.com/profile/view?id=97814520&trk=tab.

 Nota bene, the thoughts expressed in my writing online and in print are my own and do not necessarily reflect the thinking and practice of the university where I presently teach, and vice versa, as my university is, after all, a diverse institution.
 The thoughts expressed by other contributors or sources that show up here are their own, of course.
 I assert and reserve my intellectual property rights to my own work published, linked or archived on or via this site.
 GPS